ShayanFiroozi/FastLog.Net/README.md

 - However the **FastLog.Net** is thread-safe BUT it is **NOT** recommended to build two agents with same logging file , so this limitation applied to the FastLog.Net intentionally to prevent two or more agents write and manage the same logging file.

-- The **FastLog.Net** queue has been limited to handle up to the **1,000,000** logging events at the same time.This limition has been set to prevent uncontrolled memory usage.
+- The **FastLog.Net** queue has been limited to handle up to the **1,000,000** logging events at the same time.This limitation has been set to prevent uncontrolled memory usage.

 ## ⁉ Known Issues